The band preparing for our concert at Lake Junaluska August 24, 2014

 Photo courtesy of Dan Jenkins

-Haywood Community Band presents “Americana” concert on Sunday, October 19
+Haywood Community Band performs “Americana” concert on Sunday, October 18 in Maggie Valley Community Pavilion

 The band would like to thank Haywood County residents and visitors who have attended our other concerts presented at the Maggie Valley Concert Series.
 We owe our success to our loyal music lovers.
 We would also like to express our appreciation to our local media for advertising our performances.